Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-3.md

 even lamps and lecterns that you can bolt onto your shield.

 **Covert Ops and Security** is known as "thief gear" in other games.
-A very large section that includes from your classic set of lockpicks and trap-disarming tools to dungeon camouflage and both smoke and flash bombs for those who love a good ninja vanish move.
+A very large section that includes everything from your classic set of lockpicks and trap-disarming tools to dungeon camouflage and both smoke and flash bombs for those who love a good ninja vanish move.
 It's also where you find stats for padlocks, which again are something you will run into in the dungeon more than